cheiffeast/pyPathfinding/README.md

     * startpos - The start position from the __Astar__ function, this is used to check if we have reached the end point.
 Format = [x, y] where x and y are cell positions (not pixels).
 Default = [0, 0]
 * __draw__ - This is the function to draw the Map to the surface specified in the __init__.
 Draws walls as black, none walls as white
 ### Usage
-This below code creates a screen, map object with walls and subsequently solves the Map for start point (5, 5) end point bottom left corner (14, 14)
+This below code creates a screen, map object size 15x15 with walls and subsequently solves the Map for start point (5, 5) end point bottom left corner (14, 14)
 ```python
 import Map
 import pygame